 Not once in my white, suburban education or my days as a kid exploring the streets of Chinatown in San Francisco, was I taught about Asian American citizens and how they were forced into concentration camps, made to work slave wages on America’s railroads, and underwent cruel racism.
 As an adult, and mostly as a child of God relating to all of these topics, it’s up to me to own my ignorance, listen, hear, and learn perspectives different from mine.

 This list is not exhaustive.
 I know this post leaves out many demographics, creeds, and marginalized.
 But it’s a start.

-I had no control over the contributing DNA or Divine voice that ended up being the genetic expression of yours truly.
+I had no control over the contributing DNA or genetic expression of yours truly.
 I can’t help to whom I was born or at what point in history.
-But what I can do is be a life long student, someone who never stops growing and tweaking culturally ingrained ideologies and habits of family of origin.
+But what I can do is be a life long student, (link updated 1/21) someone who never stops growing and tweaking culturally ingrained ideologies and habits of family of origin.
 I can be someone who doesn’t try to justify the wrongs of the past or remain a cliche by continuing to vote the same as the past, but shows up in the present and collaborates for a better future, for not just some, but for the whole world that God made and loves.

 I acknowledge the past.
 I repent for my ancestors.
 I own and repent of my ignorance and white privilege.
 And am posturing myself as a learner.
 I am my own person and choose to move forward to co-create a new life-giving story.